-Katherine Fung is an associate producer in the newsroom.
+Katherine Fung is a reporter and producer in the newsroom.

 Katherine Fung appears in the following:

 WNYC/Gothamist created a guide to identify most of the players who surrounded Adams on election night.

 After years of negotiations, New York City lawmakers have reached a deal that clears the way for a major rezoning of Brooklyn's Gowanus neighborhood.

 The legal proceedings surrounding the police killing of Eric Garner reached what may be its conclusion last week.